 Step 4: Begin a French braid.
 Start braiding from the nape of your neck on the loose side.
 Use the French braiding technique you learned as a kid!

 Step 5: Continue braiding.
 Instead of passing each piece over the top as you would with most braids, pass each piece underneath the braid.
 Work your way around the side of your head, ensuring that the braid is kept tight throughout the process.

 Step 6: Finish braid and tie off.
 Go across the top of your forehead and then braid the hair all the way down to the end.
 Secure it with a small hair elastic.
 Let it hang over your face while you work on the other half.

 Step 7: Make a second braid.
 With the second side, start the braid at the top of your head and work your way around to the nape of your neck.
 Braid all the way down to the end and secure with a hair tie.

 Step 8: Create a crown.
-Wrap the braids around your head to create a crown and secure this it multiple bobby pins.
+Wrap the braids around your head to create a crown and secure it with multiple bobby pins.

 Step 9: Finish with hairspray.
 Spritz your strands with the L’Oréal Paris Advanced Hairstyle LOCK IT Bold Control Hairspray.
-And there you go—this is a hairstyle fit for royalty.
+And there you go—this is a hairstyle fit for a queen.